pu2clr/BK108X/README.md

 ![BEKEN Typical Application Schematic](extras/images/basic_circuit_from_beken.png)

 The schematic below is based on the BEKEN typical application schematic added the Arduino controller.
+It can guide you to build your own receiver.

 __Schematic under construction....__